-The Framework has been prepared following consultation on the FRC's discussion paper, Promoting actuarial quality, issued in May 2008.
+The Framework was first issued in January 2009 following consultation on the FRC's discussion paper, Promoting actuarial quality, issued in May 2008, and it has now been revised in the light of further comments.
 The Framework is intended to be complementary to professional and other regulation affecting actuaries and those who rely on their work.
 It aims to promote the following drivers of actuarial quality: